Ferrari 250 Lusso

 Regarded as one of the most beautiful Pininfarina designs, the Lusso, or GT/L, sold as a road-going car and directly benefited from the successful line of Ferrari 250 GTs.
 It was developed from the dual-purpose 250 GT Short Wheel Base (SWB) which was delivered as both as a full-on competition or a steel-bodied grand touring car.

 Around 350 examples of the Lusso were constructed with the same steel body designed by Pininfarina and executed by Scaglietti with aluminum doors, boots and hoods.
-Nearly all were delivered with the same specification except for a few cars that received custom rear end ratios, 5-speed gearboxes and competition spec carburetion which may have been added after delivery.
-Sometimes, custom body and interior alterations were executed by Pininfarina, including faired-in headlights, extra venting and air conditioning, but these factory modifications were rare.
+Nearly all were delivered with the same specification except for a few cars that received bespoke axle ratios, 5-speed gearboxes and competition spec carburretors which may have been added after delivery.
+Sometimes, custom body and interior alterations were undertaken by Pininfarina, including faired-in headlights, extra venting and air conditioning, but these factory modifications were rare.

 One of the most famous Ferrari 250 Lusso models was the Steve Mcqueen Lusso - purchased in 1963 as an early 34th birthday present by his wife Neile, this was to be McQueen’s first Ferrari.